St. John’s EBCs, Everyday Bible Conversations!

 An Action Step:

 Don’t like these questions?
-Does Ezra say something different to you?
+Do these verses and WMRW say something different to you?
 Great!
 What it is?